Descendants of Ibn Saud: Wadha bint Muhammad Al Orair

+Of them, Prince Khalid and Prince Abdullah died young.

+Wadha's sister, Hussa, first married the Kuwaiti ruler Mubarak Al Sabah and then, following her divorce from Mubarak, she also married Abdulaziz.
+In her lifetime Wadha witnessed the death of her five children.
+She died in Riyadh on 4 May 1969, shortly after the death of King Saud in Athens.

 Tarfa bint Abdullah Al Sheikh

-Tarfa was a member of the Al Sheikh clan.
+Tarfa was a member of the Al Sheikh clan, born in 1884.
 Her father was Abdullah bin Abdullatif.

 She married Ibn Saud in 1902 and had at least five children with him.

 Lulua bint Salih Al Dakhil

 Ibn Saud and Lulua had one child.

 Al Jawhara bint Musaed Al Jiluwi

 Al-Jawhara was reputedly Ibn Saud's favorite wife, whose early death in 1919 (due to the Spanish influenza epidemic) was deeply mourned by him.
-In 1951, more than 30 years after her passing, Ibn Saud is reported to have said that he had had many wives, but his only love had been Al Jawhara.
+In 1951, more than 30 years after her death, Ibn Saud is reported to have said that he had had many wives, but his only love had been Al Jawhara.
 Ibn Saud and Al Jawhara bint Musaed Al Jiluwi had three children.

 Lajah bint Khalid bin Hithlain

 Ibn Saud and Lajah had one child.

 Bazza (I)

 Bazza (I) was a Moroccan woman.

 Ibn Saud and Bazza had at least one child.

 Jawhara bint Saad bin Abdul Muhsin Al Sudairi

 Jawhara bint Saad Al Sudairi was the sister of Haya bint Saad Al Sudairi, who was another wife of Ibn Saud.
 While Jawhara and Haya are sisters hailing from the al-Sudairi family, they are not sisters of Hassa al-Sudairi, who is the mother of the "Sudairi Seven" (see below).
 Jawhara bore Ibn Saud the following children: